X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain03triangles.md

 The **'f'** behind some of the numbers indicates the values are floats, the format of preference when working with MonoGame.
 We also set each of the vertices to different colors for variety.

-To finish, we still need to call this **SetUpVertices** method, as it uses the device we need to call it at the end of the LoadContent method which is called after **Initialize**, where the graphics care is setup:
+To finish, we still need to call this **SetUpVertices** method, as it uses the device we need to call it at the end of the LoadContent method which is called after **Initialize**, where the graphics card is setup:

 ```csharp
     SetUpVertices();